- •

 Finding your way to Salina ferry port

-In Palermo, the ferry terminal is situated near the city center, close to major attractions like the Teatro Massimo and Mercato del Capo, making it easily accessible by public transport and taxis.
+In Palermo, the ferry terminal is situated near the city center, close to key attractions like the Teatro Massimo, making it convenient for visitors.
+Taxis and public buses are readily available from various city locations.

 Exploring Palermo